sheraaronhurt/pittsretreat/index.md

 Before following this lesson, you should know how to:

--createa a Github account
+- createa a Github account
--edit markdown files in the Github interface
+- edit markdown files in the Github interface

 ::::::::::::::::::::::::